 Naturally declining reproductive hormones

-As you get older, your ovaries will start producing less progesterone and oestrogen (hormones that regulate menstruation) and fertility declines.
+As you age, your ovaries will start producing less progesterone and oestrogen (hormones that regulate menstruation) and fertility declines.
 In your 40s, your menstrual periods may become longer or shorter, heavier or lighter, and more or less frequent until eventually, the ovaries stop releasing eggs and period stops.

 Primary ovarian insufficiency